harz03/crypto-app/README.md

 # Publish

-This project is published at https://harz03.github.io/crypto-app/ if page look like blank press on header icon or header title
+This project is published at https://harz03.github.io/crypto-app/ if page look blank press on header icon or header title

 # Getting Started with Create React App